icdevs/ic_devs_org_tutorials/tutorials/primitive_types.md

 - Int32
 - Int64

-To explain the pattern, each type consist of Nat/Int and a number.
-This number represents quantity of bits that will be assigned in memory of the computer for this specific type.
+To explain the pattern, each type consists of Nat/Int and a number.
+This number represents the quantity of bits that will be assigned in memory of the computer for this specific type.
 For example Nat8 variable can be only assigned with values ranging from 0 to 255.
 This comes from a formula 2^8 = 256 so the maximum number is 255 as we are starting from 0.

 This means that you can declare a variable:
 ```